Best things to do in North Shore Oahu: Beaches, towns & local eats

 Timings

-• Open: Beach access is available all day, while shops and eateries generally open 10am to 6pm
+• Open: Beach access is available all day, whileshops and eateries generally open 10am to 6pm

 • Duration: You can easily spend half a day or more, giving you flexibility to explore beaches, towns, food trucks, and surf spots at your own pace.